jpswade/jpswade.github.io/_posts/2011-09-07-integrate-a-newsletter-into-your-website.md

 ### In summary

 I hope this helps make it easier for you to add a newsletter to your website.
-Despite the rise of social media (such as twitter) email is still the number 1 way to communicate online, so it&#8217;s never been more important to keep in touch with your customers or peers.
+Despite the rise of social media (such as twitter) email is still the number 1 way to communicate online, so it's never been more important to keep in touch with your customers or peers.

 **Good luck!**